UK Property Market in 2025

 The best way to answer this question is to establish what you’re looking to achieve.
 Do you have short or long-term goals?
 Are you looking for capital growth or rental yields?

 If you’re looking for more immediate rental returns, you’ll need a location with high yields and strong tenant demand.
+Look to established cities such as Birmingham and Manchester which have undeniably strong tenant demand, great job opportunities and an abundance of inner-city amenities.

 On the other hand, if you’re investing for capital growth, you’ll want to identify areas that are regenerating and redeveloping the surroundings.
 This kind of activity often pushes property prices higher, which can deliver appreciation over time.
+Look to up-and-coming cities that are attracting those participating in the London exodus and experiencing swathes of regeneration, such as Leeds.

 What is a good rental yield on property in the UK?